learn-co-students/redux-crud-to-react-web-040317/README.md

 This exercise is based off a Redux lab some of you may have completed.
 Instead of passing down props, this lab was structured passing down a store and dispatching actions.
 To understand why we use Redux and what it abstracts away, you and your partner will rewrite this as React.

-The code in the master branch is Redux solution to the lab.
+The code in the Redux branch is Redux solution to the lab.
 We want you to refactor this into into a working React app which doesn't use a store, reducers or dispatched actions.

 ## Instructions